 - It’s been done.
 That said, it’s not recommended.
 Two-year and advanced standing students take 15 credit hours per semester (except in summer, when advanced standing students take 6 credit hours during each summer session).
 In addition to classes, first year students are in field placement two days a week 8 a.m.-5 p.m.
 In the second year, students are in field placement 8 a.m.-5 p.m. three days a week.
 A choice to work does not excuse you from responsibilities in class or field placement.

 - Do I have to apply to both universities’ graduate schools?

 - No, just one.
 Admissions rotates between the two universities every four years.
 Currently, the UNCG Graduate School is handling admissions paperwork.

-Once all successful applicants have been accepted through the UNCG Graduate School, students will be randomly assigned to either UNCG or NCA&TSU for purposes of tuition and fees, registration, financial aid, and access to all fee-based services, including student health services.
+Once all successful applicants have been accepted, students will be randomly assigned to either UNCG or NCA&TSU for purposes of tuition and fees, registration, financial aid, and access to all fee-based services, including student health services.
 This will be considered the student’s “home” campus.
 The “home campus” has no bearing on class location or faculty.

 - How do I get an application?

 - Applications are available online through the UNCG Graduate School.

 - Applications must be submitted online by January 15.